Watson-Personal-Assistant/developer/_content/ifttt/ifttt_integ_tutorial.md

 ---
-title: Tutorial - Using Watson Assistant Solutions in an IFTTT applet
+title: Tutorial - creating an IFTTT applet
 weight: 30
 ---
 IFTTT (If This, Then That) is a software platform that you can use to automate the connection between your Watson Assistant Solutions service and the services from other providers.
 The tutorial provides you with an example of integrating IFTTT in your environment and creating an applet that uses Watson Assistant Solutions in its trigger.